lzhangss/SoundShape/README.md

 ### 8. Hypothetical sound surfaces and ordination of Principal Components
 Before proceeding to the ordination plot, create hypothetical sound surfaces for the calculated Principal Components using `hypo.surf` function (`SoundShape` package).
 This function creates three-dimensional plots containing hypothetical surfaces that represent minimum and maximum deformations relative to Principal Components.

-These hypothetical surfaces must be interpreted along with the ordination of Principal Components (*e.g.* `pca.plot`), both featuring the same object containing three-dimensional point coordinates (*e.g.* `eig.sample`).
+These hypothetical surfaces must be interpreted along with the ordination of Principal Components (*e.g.* `pca.plot` function, `SoundShape` package), both featuring the same object containing three-dimensional point coordinates (*e.g.* `eig.sample`).
 By doing so, `hypo.surf` enhance the comprehension on how sound shape changed along the ordination axis (Fig. 7).

 **Note:** Some of codes from `hypo.surf` were adapted from [plotTangentSpace](https://www.rdocumentation.org/packages/geomorph/versions/3.1.2/topics/plotTangentSpace) (`geomorph` package; Adams *et al.*, 2013).
 More specifically, the code chunk related to the acquisition of hypothetical point configurations for each Principal Component (calculated by `prcomp`, `stats` package) is exactly the same as in `plotTangentSpace`.